threefoldfoundation/info_threefold/src/technology/technology_components_hercules/hercules_storage.md

-# Hercules Storage
+# Quantum Safe Storage System

+This is also called Hercules Storage.

 ![](img/storage1.png)

-## What is Hercules Storage?
+## What is Quantum Safe Storage System?

-Hercules storage is decentralized and distributed private storage environments at the edge or in core data centers in full scale-out mode.
+Quantum Safe Storage System is decentralized and distributed private storage environments at the edge or in core data centers in full scale-out mode.
 There is no scale limit to this storage platform.
-The external interface is an S3 interface but developers can also use the more lower level interface.
+The external interface is a filesystem which allows every user to host any storage application
+.

 #### 3-tier architecture

-- the *front end* of the storage system represent the S3 interface (protocol) to applications to store data objects.
+- the *front end* of the storage system = a filesystem which can be mounted on any linux operating system (planned OSX and Windows).
 - the *middle layer* is called 0-store and accepts the input from the front end.
 This layer is driven by a "storage policy" which configures the  efficiency, redundancy and performance characteristics of the storage solution and can be configured to meet any combination of those characteristics.
 A unique storage distribution mechanism is being used to provide better redundancy at +3x less overhead.
 - the backend of the storage system is a very efficient "storage" database (0-db) that manages (a slice) physical storage devices and exposes an API to that disk on the network.